Focus Areas

 - Strengthening Health Systems

 Pathfinder implements programs led and owned by Ugandans, who can keep services going long after we leave.
-We connect communities and health systems so people, including the most marginalized, receive the contraceptive services they need and the quality of care they deserve.
-We engage multiple sectors, such health, education, gender, finance, planning, and economic development, to address the multisectoral drivers of barriers to accessing family planning services. - Adolescents and Youth
+We connect communities and health systems by building the capacity of community resource persons including village health technicians, local leaders, and champions; national-level leaders and policy makers, so people, including the most marginalized, receive the contraceptive services they need and the quality of care they deserve.
+We engage multiple sectors, such health, education, gender, finance, planning, and economic development, to address the multisectoral drivers of barriers to accessing family planning services. - Working through Existing Structures

-The burden of child marriage in Uganda affects over 60% of the young girls.
-About 15% of young girls are married by age of 15 and 49% by the age of 18 years.
-In Uganda, Pathfinder focuses on the unique sexual and reproductive health needs of young people—nearly half of Uganda’s population.
-We make sure a full range of contraceptive methods are always available, so people of all ages can choose the option that’s best for them. - Gender Equity
+Uganda is home to 5 million child brides.
+Of these, 1.3 million are married before age 15.
+Thirty-four percent of women aged 25—49 are married before the age of 18.
+In Uganda, Pathfinder focuses on the unique sexual and reproductive health needs of young people—nearly half of Uganda’s population, empowering them to make healthy reproductive choices.
+We make sure a full range of contraceptive methods are always available, so people of all ages can choose the option that works for them. - Gender Equity

-Pathfinder partners with communities to tackle the root causes of gender inequality and other negative beliefs and practices that affect reproductive health, so women and men, girls and boys have equal opportunities and can freely access reproductive health services. - Building Resilience
+Pathfinder partners with communities to tackle the root causes of gender inequality and other negative beliefs and practices that affect reproductive health, girl child education, and women’s participation in multiple economic activities, so women and men, girls and boys have equal opportunities and can freely access reproductive health services. - Building Resilience

 We mobilize remote communities to advance their reproductive rights and economic opportunity, while sustainably managing their natural resources.
 We package information about conservation and reproductive health together, so men are more engaged and willing to promote reproductive rights and their partner’s choice to use contraception.